gStarhigh/pro1/README.md

 ### About page
 - The About page has the hero banner again.
-- Below that is some information about the site, how it came to be and the person running it.
+- Below that is some information about the person behind the site, how the site came to be and how to contact the site owner.
-- Below the information section is the sign-up banner and then the 4 navigation images and finally the footer.
+- Below the information section lies the footer.
 ---

 ## Testing
 ### Links, Images, Icons and Buttons:
 Links:
+- All the links are working an will take you to the correct page.
 Images:

 Icons:
+- All the external links are working and will open a new tab and take you to the correct page.
+- All the internal links are working and will take you to the correct page.
 Buttons:
+All the buttons are working and will take you to the correct page.
 ---
 ## Code validation
+- All code on the site has been validated, both HTML and CSS, by use of the W3C validator.
+### HTML
+- W3C - HTML validator: (https://validator.w3.org/)
+    - W3C Validator for HTML shows no errors on any page.

+### CSS
+- W3C - CSS Validator: (https://jigsaw.w3.org/css-validator/)
+    - W3C Validator for CSS shows no errors on any page.

 ## Testing on different browsers